YetundeRotimi/YetundeRotimi.github.io/_pages/cv.md

 **Organization:** ODTC Consulting Firm
 - Advocated for environmental sustainability and ecological restoration through featuring in live programs
-- Creating awareness of the importance of managing the environment on a sustainable basis (Link: [www.youtu.be/ojPRuC74w\_4](http://www.youtu.be/ojPRuC74w_4) )
+- Created awareness of the importance of managing the environment on a sustainable basis (Link: [www.youtu.be/ojPRuC74w\_4](http://www.youtu.be/ojPRuC74w_4) )

 # TRAINING/CERTIFICATIONS